ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/run-a-node/index.md

 #### Hardware {#hardware}

 However, a censorship-resistant, decentralized network should not rely on cloud providers.
-It's healthier for the ecosystem if you run your own node on your local hardware.
-[Estimations](https://www.ethernodes.org/networkType/Hosting) show a large share of nodes are running on cloud, which could become a single point of failure.
+Instead, running your node on your own local hardware is healthier for the ecosystem.
+[Estimations](https://www.ethernodes.org/networkType/Hosting) show a large share of nodes run on the cloud, which could become a single point of failure.

-Depending on your needs and wants, Ethereum clients can run on your computer, laptop, server or single-board computer.
-While it is possible to run clients on your personal computer, having a dedicated machine just for your node can greatly enhance its performance and security while minimizing the impact on your primary computer.
+Ethereum clients can run on your computer, laptop, server, or even a single-board computer.
+While running clients on your personal computer is possible, having a dedicated machine just for your node can significantly enhance its performance and security while minimizing the impact on your primary computer.

-Using your own hardware can be very easy, there are number of simple and also more advanced options.
-Let's look into the requirements and means for running Ethereum clients on your own machine.
+Using your own hardware can be very easy.
+There are many simple options as well as advanced setups for more technical people.
+So let's look into the requirements and means for running Ethereum clients on your machine.

 #### Requirements {#requirements}

 Hardware requirements differ by client but generally are not that high since the node just needs to stay synced.
 Don't confuse it with mining, which requires much more computing power.
 Sync time and performance do improve with more powerful hardware however.

 Before installing any client, please ensure your computer has enough resources to run it.
-Minimum and recommended requirements can be found below.
+You can find the minimum and recommended requirements below.

-The hardware bottleneck is mostly a disk space.
+The bottleneck for your hardware is mostly disk space.
 Syncing the Ethereum blockchain is very input/output intensive and requires a lot of space.
-It is best to have a solid-state drive (SSD) with hundreds of GBs of free space to spare even after the synchronization.
+It is best to have a **solid-state drive (SSD)** with hundreds of GBs of free space to spare even after the synchronization.

-Size of the database and speed of the initial synchronization depends on chosen client, its configuration and [sync strategy](/developers/docs/nodes-and-clients/#sync-modes).
+The size of the database and speed of the initial synchronization depends on the chosen client, its configuration and [sync strategy](/developers/docs/nodes-and-clients/#sync-modes).

 Also make sure your internet connection is not limited by a [bandwidth cap](https://wikipedia.org/wiki/Data_cap).
 It's recommended to use an unmetered connection since initial sync and data broadcasted to the network could exceed your limit.